Rat01047/Rat01047/README.md

 - 👯 I’m looking to collaborate on **Project Management, Software Testing Process**

-- 💬 Ask me about **Project Management, QA, Software Testing Process**
+- 💬 Ask me about **SQA, Automation, Project Management, Software Testing Process**

 - 📫 How to reach me,
   <br>